-Does well in shade and prefers damp conditions.
+Butterburs do well in shade and prefer damp conditions.
 Winter heliotrope (P. fragrans) is scented.
-Excellent shade-tolerant ground cover, but a word of caution, most butterburs are invasive.
+These plants make excellent shade-tolerant ground cover, but a word of caution: most butterburs are invasive.

 Leopard plant (Ligularia dentata): Known for its rustic golden flowers which appear in late summer, Ligularia has some beautiful round foliage.